chenc10/UCSB/README.md

 		using abstraction method 3 to simplify the graph

-    ABOVE is for debugging and reading seperately.
+    ## ABOVE is for debugging and reading seperately.
 And each file can be executed independently.

  	7WholeAbstractionCode.py
 		this is an integrated code from the last 6 independent files and it can finish all the abstraction work.

-    I've finished the inner construction inside each node.
+    ## I've finished the inner construction inside each node.
 About the detailed instruction, please refer to the report named "Intro_CFG_Matching_Method.pdf".

+	8CompareTree.py
+		this code is for comparing the two trees inside the final nodes after abstraction.
+We can achieve exact matching currently.

 * Let me use a real example of file to illustrate the result of abstraction: